|

 promoting in a harmonious manner the industrial economy

-of the country and easing the problem of unemployment, and
+of the country and easing the problem of unemployment, and securing that the ownership and control of the material

 resources of the community are so distributed as best to subserve the common good.
+Specify, having regard to the factors mentioned in

 sub-section(2), by notified order, the requirments which shall be complied with shall be